dg/bypass-finals/readme.md

 DG\BypassFinals::enable();
 ```

-You need to enable it before the classes you want to remove the final are loaded.
+You need to enable it before the classes you want to remove the keywords from are loaded.
 So call it as soon as possible,
 preferably right after `vendor/autoload.php` is loaded.

 Note that final internal PHP classes like `Closure` cannot be mocked.

-You can choose to only bypass finals in specific files or directories:
+You can choose to only bypass keywords in specific files or directories:

 ```php
 DG\BypassFinals::setWhitelist([